travis-ci/heaven/README.md

 # Heaven [![Build Status](https://travis-ci.org/atmos/heaven.png?branch=master)](https://travis-ci.org/atmos/heaven)

-## This app is no longer used for Travis deployments.
-Everything was moved to `hubot-deploy` and `hubot-deploy-heroku`
+### This app is no longer used for Travis deployments.
+Everything has been moved to `hubot-deploy` and `hubot-deploy-heroku`
 Heaven is an API that integrates with GitHub's [Deployment API][1].
 It receives [deployment events][5] from GitHub and pushes code to your servers.

 Heaven currently supports [Capistrano][15], [Fabric][10], and [Heroku][22] deployments.
 It also has a notification system for broadcasting  [deployment status events][6] to chat services(e.g. [Campfire][7], [Hipchat][8], [SlackHQ][9], and [Flowdock][21]).
 It can be hosted on Heroku for a few dollars a month.